Gabe Giro

 Rates vary widely, but most experienced fractional CTOs in the US and Western Europe charge in one of three bands:

-• Monthly retainer — typically $5,000–$15,000 per month for one to two days a week of ongoing availability.
+• Monthly retainer, typically $5,000 to $15,000 per month for one to two days a week of ongoing availability.
 This is the most common arrangement for early-stage startups.
+(US market data; EU rates run about 70 to 80% of these figures.)

-• Equity-blended retainer — a reduced cash retainer (often 30–50% below market) plus a small equity grant, usually 0.25%–1% on a standard 4-year vest.
+• Equity-blended retainer, a reduced cash retainer (often 30 to 50% below market) plus a small equity grant, usually 0.25% to 1% on a standard 4-year vest.
 Popular with pre-seed startups that are cash-constrained but willing to share upside.

-Compare that to a full-time CTO: total compensation in the $180k–$280k range plus 1–5% equity for a first technical hire.
-A fractional CTO is usually cheaper in cash terms, faster to onboard, and — critically — easier to part ways with when your stage changes and you need something different.
+Compare that to a full-time CTO: total compensation in the $180k to $280k range plus 1% to 5% equity for a first technical hire.
+A fractional CTO is usually cheaper in cash terms, faster to onboard, and, critically, easier to part ways with when your stage changes and you need something different.

 Watch out for rates that seem too cheap.
 A "fractional CTO" charging $75 an hour is almost always a senior developer with a rebranded title.
 The strategic judgement you're paying for takes ten-plus years to develop, and the market prices that accordingly.